 Figure Out Which Scholarship Is Right For You

 With all these scholarship options, expert advice always comes in handy.
-Minorities and Majorities is a leading organization, providing a financial calculator that not only helps determine appropriate financial needs but also which scholarships are best for you.
+GrantEd is a leading organization, providing a financial calculator that not only helps determine appropriate financial needs but also which scholarships are best for you.

 We understand the pressure that comes with college preparations.
 Partnering with us means the labyrinth of scholarships and all the stress they come with — applications, deadlines, and costs — are not faced alone.
 We can also help you craft amazing applications once you’ve identified the scholarships you want to apply for.